osinenkop/regelum-control/docsrc/systems.rst

 A pole is attached by an unactuated joint to a cart, which moves along a frictionless track.
 The goal is to balance the pole by applying a positive or a negative force :math:`A_t` to the left side of the cart.
 Below :math:`l`, :math:`m_c` , :math:`m_p` , :math:`g` respectively denote the length of the pole, the mass of the cart, the mass of the pole and the acceleration of gravity (in SI).
-The duration of one episode is set to 30 seconds, while the sampling rate of the controller is set to 100 Hz.
+The duration of one episode is set to 30 seconds, while the sampling rate of the pipeline is set to 100 Hz.

 .. math::
     \begin{array}{ll}